-When built the station was to the east of the village, which has expanded east to reach the site.
+When built the station was to the south east of the village, which has expanded a little towards the site.

 The signal box closed in 1921, replaced with a ground frame.

-Closure to passengers was in 1932 and completely closure was in 1964.
+Closure to passengers was in 1932 and the line closed completely in 1964.

 Seton Mains Halt